tekrei/EpubMetadataEditor/README.md

 - Fetch metadata from the web via ISBN (Google Books & Open Library providers).
 - Side-by-side metadata comparison and selective merging.
 - Cover image management: view, update, clear, or download from the internet.
+- Batch renaming of files based on metadata using customizable templates.
-- Hierarchical folder structure in book list with expand/collapse support.
+- Hierarchical folder structure with search filtering and range selection (Shift+Click).
+- Integrated file actions: Move to Trash and Open containing folder.
 - Fully responsive UI using background threading for network and I/O operations.
 - Efficient manipulation using `zipfile` and `lxml` instead of full re-writes.
 - Built with modern Python tooling (`uv`, `hatch`).